riek-lt/esa-layouts/README.md

 ### Music Player

 This bundle can interface with [foobar2000](https://www.foobar2000.org/) using the [beefweb](https://github.com/hyperblast/beefweb) plugin.
-Set up foobar2000 however you want it to play music (we use a long playlist on shuffle, and set a fade in/out on pause), make sure the correct username/password are set in the configuration fiole, and this bundle with automatically play music when needed.
+Set up foobar2000 however you want it to play music (we use a long playlist on shuffle, and set a fade in/out on pause), make sure the correct username/password are set in the configuration file, and this bundle with automatically play music when needed.
 It will only play if the scene name ends in `[M]`, for example, `Intermission [M]`.

 ## Other Information